heacol2230/coleman-cis453l-project/README.md

 # Creator: Heather Coleman CIS453L
+# Project Build Details: This project is built using React.js and Tailwind.css
-# This web application, “Fame Tracker” is intended for musicians  currently on social media.
+# “Fame Tracker” is intended for musicians currently on social media.
 The goal is growing their fan base and climbing the
 # ladder on social media.
-Through completion of daily suggested tasks, they will be able to achieve popularity, and ultimately, a large fan base. # This will assist in a solid foundation  to get  the start they need to use their true talents and the ability to be recognized by those in the
+Through completion of daily suggested tasks, they will be able to achieve popularity, and ultimately, a large fan base. # This will assist in a solid foundation  # to get  the start they need to use their true talents and the ability to be recognized by those in the
 # industry to help them reach stardom.
-Project Build Details: This project is built using React.js and Tailwind.css

 Getting Started with Create React App